 Bring a bottle or two of hand sanitiser.
 Train stations and public toilets anywhere in the world tend to be icky, so at least try to keep yourself germ-free!
 The little bottles that clip onto your bag are so handy – you don’t have to think about bringing something extra every time you leave your hotel and they smell nice too!

 Decent hiking shoes are essential in Sri Lanka.
 You could just pack trainers but chances are you’ll climb a mountain or two and your brand new Converse just won’t cut it.

 Choose boots that you can wear everyday if you wanted to (we even used to wear ours to work when we taught in China – nerds alert) but that can handle a lot of hardcore movement.

 How To Spend 10 Days in Sri Lanka

 You only need to stay in Colombo for 1 night.
 There’s not much to do, but you’ll more than likely fly into Bandaranaike International Airport.
 Take a simple wander around Colombo or check in to your hotel and chill out before an early start tomorrow.

-Whether you’re travelling Colombo with kids or exploring the city solo, you’ll want to be refreshed and ready for your Sri Lankan adventures!
+Whether you’re travelling Colombo with kids or backpacking Sri Lanka solo, you’ll want to be refreshed and ready for your adventures!

-TIP: Colombo airport is actually closer to Negombo, but as the train to Kandy leaves before 9am, it’s best to stay closer to Colombo town centre.
+TIP: Colombo airport is actually closer to Negombo, but as you take the early morning train to Kandy which leaves before 9am, it’s best to stay closer to Colombo town centre.